-The Curator in Residence is part of Carclew’s Residency Program that provides artists with the chance to reside in a space where they can develop their artform, gain industry support and access opportunities to expand their professional networks.
+The Curator in Residence is part of Carclew’s Residency Program that provides artists with the chance to reside in a space where they can develop their artform, and along with the Curator, gain industry support and access opportunities to expand their professional networks.
 We also offer two Artist in Residence studios.

-The Curator in Residence position is suitable for emerging arts professionals who are seeking mentoring and further experience in the curation and management of visual arts exhibitions.
+The Curator in Residence position is suitable for emerging curators and arts professionals who are seeking further experience in the curation and management of visual arts exhibitions.

 The exhibitions aim to profile the work of South Australia’s young and emerging visual artists, and applicants for the Curator position should therefore have a good knowledge of the local contemporary visual arts arena.
-The curator is responsible for the artwork selection, coordination and smooth delivery of six exhibitions over a one-year period.
+The curator is responsible for the artwork selection, coordination, installation and smooth delivery of four to six exhibitions over a one-year period.